thedouglenz/monies-suck-2/README.md

 7. Install the heroku toolbelt globally on whatever system you are on
 8. run ** foreman start **
 9. create a file called '.env' in the project directory
-10. the nest instruction is going to require you to setup a postgresql database so do that now
+10. the next instruction is going to require you to setup a postgresql database so do that now
 11. Fill it with 2 separate lines: 'DATABASE_URL=postgres://<dbpassword>:<dbuser>@localhost/<dbname>' (replacing <...> with appropriate values) and 'PORT=5000' (that's the second line to put in .env)
 12. You will want to ignore the venv/ directory and this .env file in the .gitignore file in the project directory
 13. visit localhost:5000/create_db to generate the database